A direct approach to computing the non-interacting kinetic energy functional: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We analytically extended the restricted Kohn-Sham kinetic energy functional \( T_{RKS}[\rho] \) to $T[u]$.
-We then established that the proposed functional \( T^+[u] \) is an extension of $T[u]$.
-Specifically, we showed that \( T^+[u] = T_{RKS}[u^2] \) when \( u \) corresponds to the ground-state square root electron density of the Kohn-Sham system.
-The direct evaluation of \( T_{RKS}[\rho] \) is challenging because the constraint \( \rho = 2\sum_{i} |\phi_i|^2 \) introduces an adjoint problem, which may not be always well-posed.
-Even when it is well-posed, the adjoint can become singular, making the solution process unstable.
+We analytically extended the restricted Kohn-Sham kinetic energy functional \( T_{RKS}(\rho) \) to $T(u)$.
+We then established that the proposed functional \( T^+(u) \) is an extension of $T(u)$.
+Specifically, we showed that \( T^+(u) = T_{RKS}(u^2) \) when \( u \) corresponds to the ground-state square root electron density of the Kohn-Sham system.

+The direct evaluation of \(T_{RKS}(\rho)\) is delicate because the constraint \(\rho = 2\sum_i|\phi_i|^2\) must be enforced in the minimization.
+One natural way to enforce this constraint is through Lagrange multipliers.
+According to Lagrange multipliers on Banach spaces theorem (see Proposition~\ref{prop: lag_multiplier_on_banach}), existence of a multiplier requires that the Fr\'echet derivative of the constraint at the minimizer must be surjective.
+It is generally not possible to show surjectivity of the derivative for the constraint \(\rho = 2\sum_i|\phi_i|^2\) for an arbitrary $\rho$.
+When a multiplier does exist, it appears in the optimality condition through the adjoint of the derivative of the constraint, which leads to the corresponding adjoint problem.
+Moreover, even when a multiplier exists, it maybe an unbounded function which could have its own numerical difficulties.
+Our parametrization avoids these issues by enforcing the constraint by construction, thereby eliminating the need to introduce and solve the adjoint problem explicitly.
 Our approach overcomes this issue by using a parametric representation that avoids the need to explicitly solve the adjoint problem.
 The primary contribution of this work is Theorem~\ref{thm:energy_derivation}, where we show that the original minimization problem for the non-interacting kinetic energy is equivalent to a minimization problem involving angle fields that define the parametric representation referenced above.

 The central limitation of the new approach presented here is the restriction to closed shell systems.
 The key advantage here is that the orbitals can be chosen to be real-valued, and this significantly simplifies the mathematical analysis.
 The extension to open shell systems requires a careful consideration of spin orbitals, and will be explored in a future work.
-An interesting observation in this regard is that the functional $T^+[\rho]$ introduced in this work provides a numerical value for the kinetic energy even $\int \rho$ is an odd integer.
+An interesting observation in this regard is that the functional $T^+(\rho)$ introduced in this work provides a numerical value for the kinetic energy even $\int \rho$ is an odd integer.
 Though this value is not physically meaningful, it can be construed as an upper limit to the non-interacting kinetic energy of the corresponding open shell system.